4paradigm/pafka/README.md

 PMem (Pafka) | 7688881.9 records/sec (7508.68 MB/sec) |10264739.3093 records/sec (10024.1593 MB/s)|
 -->

-As we can see, the consumer throughput of PMem has almost reached the network bottleneck (100 Gbps ~= 12.5 GB/s).
+As we can see, the consumer throughput of Pafka with PMem has almost reached the network bottleneck (100 Gbps ~= 12.5 GB/s).
 Compared with NVMe SSD, Pafka boosts the producer throughput by 275% to 7508.68 MB/sec.
+In terms of latency, Pafka can achieve an average latency of 0.1 seconds for both producer and consumer.

 ### Cost Comparison